ajaniv/document-management/docs/api.md

 * Each of the resources supports POST, PUT, PATCH, GET, and DELETE operations.
 * For the `association` operations, the referenced resources have to be created prior to the creation of the association (i.e. DocumentTag, DocumentAnnotation)
+* The snippets for `Tag` endpoints demonstrate a complete set of CRUD samples.
+Similar patern can be applied to other resources.

 # Implementation decisions
 * Version management will be added as part of content type, and will not require